 New research is examining the role a certain hormone could play in the poor state of cardiovascular health in Pacific communities.

-Pacific people die of cardiovascular illness at a higher rate than other communities, and research often looks at factors based around diet and lifestyle.
+Pacific people die of cardiovascular illness at a higher rate than others.

-Otago University physiologist , Associate Professor Daryl Schwenke, says those factors play a role, but there are often other reasons, too.
+Otago University physiologist, Daryl Schwenke, said while those factors play a role, there are often other reasons too.